MOSAiCH-ISSP in a nutshell

 You can also access the Zotero database for more complex search options and access to the abstracts.

-The database currently contains publications from 2020 to 2021 and will be updated each year.
-Previous publications will be added occasionally.
+The database contains mainly publications from 2018 onwards and is updated at least once a year.
+Earlier publications are added occasionally.

 If you have worked with MOSAiCH or Swiss ISSP data and miss your publication in this list, or if you want to announce a new publication, please send the complete reference to Michele.ErnstStaehli@fors.unil.ch.
 Thank you for your collaboration.